 After making sure a contractor has the proper insurance policies limiting your exposure to risk and liability, you will want to check on that contractor’s track record.
 Aside from the company’s ability to perform the work itself, it is important to have confidence you will be happy with the transaction.
 Here are some things to consider:

 Is the company responsive and polite to customers?
 Does the company listen to concerns and answer questions, or do they make people feel rushed?
+Are they proposing a warranty period that exceeds their time in business?
 Does the company provide enough information to make you feel comfortable with their manner of operation?
 Are they cost competitive?
 Do they show up on time?
 Did they do what they said they would?

 Here are some ways to determine if you want to hire a particular company: